Edulink-source/Coffee-sales-insights/README.md

 ## Results and Findings

 - Unites States was the leading country by total sales
-- Robusta and Arabica coffee types with medium roast were the most popular
+- Ara and Lib coffee types were the most popular
 - A small group of customers contributed a large portion of revenue

 ## Recommendations